-2. Working Capital
+1. Working Capital

 We finance our working capital requirements from bank funding, internal accruals and other sources.
 Our fund base working capital sanctioned limit is of Rs.
 800.00 lakhs.
 The total outstanding amount of as on March 31, 2017 is Rs.
 725.75 lakhs.
-For further information, see Financial Indebtedness on page 226 of the Prospectus.
+For further information, see Financial Indebtedness on page 215 Of the Draft Prospectus.

 As on March 31, 2016 and March 31, 2017 our Company's net working capital consisted of Rs.695.11 lakhs and Rs.
 725.75 lakhs based on the restated financial statements.
 The total net working capital requirement for the year 2018 is estimated to be Rs.
+1028.44 lakhs.
+The working capital requirement for the year ending 2018 will be Rs.
 1028.44 lakhs, which will be met through the Net Proceeds to the extent of Rs.
-95.50 Lakhs and the balance portion will be met through internal accruals/ owned Funds.
+95.50 Lakhs and the balance portion will be met through Bank Fund and internal accruals/owned Funds.